bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 21°
-- Windy and Overcast
+- Breezy and Overcast
-- 77% humidity
+- 75% humidity
 - 20 mph wind
-- 89% cloud cover
+- 100% cloud cover
 - 40 AQI 🟩
 - 0.3 inches of rain and 0.52 inches of snow in the past 24 hours
 - 0.58 inches of snow and 0.03 inches of rain expected in the next 48 hours